shanakaChathu/DataScienceAssignment1/README.md

 •	People with age over 40 years earnings are different than the people with age less than 40 years earnings.
 •	People with age over 40 years working hours are different than the people with age less than 40 years working hours.
 •	Earnings of people with high educational levels are different than earnings of the people with low educational levels
 •	Working hours of the people with high educational levels are different than the working hours of the people with low educational levels
 •	There is a difference between earnings of married and other people
+•	There is a difference between average earnings of people who are having 2 or few kids with respect to the people who are having more than 2 kids.
+•	Earnings of a person depends with the age of the person
+•	Earnings of a person depends on how many hours they work
+•	Earnings of a person depends on the education level of the pearson

 ### Assumptions
 •	NA, 98, 99 are codes to identify missing values.
 Because of that we excluded records with NA, 98, 99 from our analysis.